tizianoflati/reditools2.0/README.md

 This guide assumes you have Python installed in your system.
 If you do not have Python, please read the [official Python webpage](https://www.python.org/).

+Make sure you have you preferred Python version loaded.
+If you have a  Python already installed in your If you are running on a cluster, load a Python module, e.g.:
+> module load autoload python/2.7.12

+Note: REDItools2.0 has been tested with Python 2.7.12.
+Although there should not be any problem, the software comes with no guarantee of being compatible with Python 3.

+### Cloning / Downloading

 The first step is to clone this repository (assumes you have *git* installed in your system - see the [Git official page](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) otherwise):
 > git clone https://github.com/tflati/reditools2.0.git